willferreira/multilabel-stance-detection/README.md

 The code in this repo is written in Python 3.7.x.
 To run the code, we suggest you create a Python virtual environment using the Anaconda Python platform (https://www.anaconda.com/), for example:

    <code>conda create --name emnlp_2019_multilabel anaconda</code>

+In addition to the packages that come with anaconda, you will need:

+   <code>conda install -c conda-forge tensorflow-hub</code>

 For each of the datasets, there is an associated script that pre-processes the original dataset to be used in the code: